This intricately carved pillar is one of the major attractions of the Chennakeshava Temple in Belur, Karnataka, India.

 It is a testament to the ingenuity of the builders and sculptors of the temple.
 It is believed this pillar had a rotating mechanism – like having ball-bearings at the bottom and top – to enable it to rotate about its own axis.

 The entire pillar space is covered with fine filigree work.
-The base has reliefs depicting episodes, such as Samudra Manthana, Ravana shaking Mount Kailash, described in ancient Hindu texts and epics.
+The base has reliefs depicting episodes, such as Samudra Manthana, Ravana shaking Mount Kailash (see the image), described in ancient Hindu texts and epics.
 A variety of deities are carved inside and around the miniature shrines.

 – Belur Chennakeshava Temple – Bracket Figures